12 Most Beautiful Waterfalls in Sydney and Beyond

 A fenced lookout platform located towards the end of the walk provides scenic views of the pool, the waterfall, and the surrounding area.

-This is certainly not the biggest waterfall in Sydney, but after a period of rain, it’s a very pretty waterfall with all that water thundering into the Pool.
+This is certainly not the biggest waterfall in Sydney, but after a period of rain, it’s a beautiful spectacle with all that water thundering into the pool.

 More information: Minerva Pool and Waterfall.